-If you have a small bedroom it can be very challenging to add the decor elements we so love and admire.
+If you have a small bedroom, it can be challenging to add the decor elements we so love and admire.
 That’s why these seven ways to decorate and not forsake your decor are so helpful.

 My townhouse is great in so many ways, yet I knew decorating a small bedroom would be challenging.
 While the master bedroom is larger than the other bedrooms, it was still a lot smaller than I would have preferred.
 That’s why I made sure to research, take notes, and only choose pieces I would know worked well in the space.

 Pay attention to the example images in this article.
-If you have a small bedroom they will be a great source of inspiration too!
-When I did research for my bedrooms decor elements, that’s exactly what I did – I used photos of beautiful small bedroom decor to help inspire me!
+If you have a small bedroom, they will be a great source of inspiration too!
+When I researched my bedroom’s decor elements, that’s exactly what I did – I used photos of beautiful small bedroom decor to help inspire me!

 So whether you are decorating a new house from scratch or feeling that it’s high time you made some changes, read on!
 You don’t have to choose between creating an ample living area in your bedroom and beautiful decor—you can have the best of both worlds by taking a look at our list for some useful tips.